-Fig6 / Memorial in Portbou\Passages\Dani Karavan project by Walter Benjamin source / internet importance to arrange an important public space that could function as a principal entry from the road and facilitate the orientation of the visitors to the many historic and recreational spots.
+Fig6 / Memorial in Portbou_Passages_Dani Karavan project by Walter Benjamin source / internet more substantial.

+importance to arrange an important public space that could function as a principal entry from the road and facilitate the orientation of the visitors to the many historic and recreational spots.
 An urban 'belvedere' that could integrate the necessity for parking lots with the demand for public activities and services.

 The next important stop along our journey is the village of Vuno, where the road and villages are strongly separated from the coastline.
 By using and readapting the existing local houses, diffused hotels could be implemented, offering an alternative model of accommodation.
 The abandoned water reservoir could become an important catalyst along the road, by its conversion and reactivation as a space for social events and music concerts.
 Its temporary structures could create a unique location for international festivals.
 As the road starts to descend towards the coastline, we start to approach Himare, a city that has the potential to become a service hub for the region.
-Himare is able to welcome more visitors than the nearby areas and thus the intervention could be more substantial.
+Himare is able to welcome more visitors than the nearby areas and thus the intervention could be public space on the coast can give a new image of the waterfront and structure two important intermodal nodes along the Riviera Panoramic Corridor.